West Space Team

 Bala Starr, Deputy Chair

-Bala Starr is an arts leader, most recently Director of the La Trobe Art Institute.
-Previously she was Director of the Institute of Contemporary Arts Singapore, steering contemporary art programs that promoted inquiry, experimentation and interrelations between Asian and international art practices, Senior Curator at the Ian Potter Museum of Art, and held an executive positions at the Melbourne International Biennial.
-Throughout her career, Bala has advocated for independent artists and curators, intergenerational exchange and overlooked objects and practices.
+Bala Starr is an experienced arts leader.
+Most recently, she was Director, La Trobe Art Institute, and Director, Institute of Contemporary Arts Singapore, steering programs that promoted inquiry and interrelations between Asian and international art practices, Senior Curator, Ian Potter Museum of Art, and an executive at Melbourne International Biennial.
+Bala advocates for independent artists and curators, intergenerational exchange and overlooked practices.

 Sid Smith, Treasurer